Manila Ocean Park takes pride in being the pioneering ocean theme park of the country.

 5. Fish Spa

-I never really liked the idea of having a fish spa because I felt that my feet would be eaten away by fishes.
-For those who are unfamiliar, it means soaking your feet in a pool full of small fishes.
+I never really liked the idea of having a fish spa because I felt that my feet would be eaten away by fish.
+For those who are unfamiliar, it means soaking your feet in a pool full of small fish.
 The fishes will nibble off dead skin cells from your feet and toes.

 The feeling of little mouths feasting on my feet initially felt ticklish but soon felt good when I got used to it.
 The fish spa, surprisingly, turned out to be a relaxingly unique "treatment."